iamshawnrice/thebrolodex/public/api/wp-content/plugins/json-rest-api/readme.txt

 to use the plugin, as it uses custom rewrite rules to power the API.

 == Changelog ==

+= 1.2.5 =

+* Ensure media of private posts are private too.

+  Reported by @danielbachhuber on 2016-01-08.

 = 1.2.4 =